Tejas-Rajput2510/Notepad-with-Python/README.md

-# Notepad-with-Python
-This is a python script for a notepad.
-Every computer contains a text editor.
-This one just looks like the windows notepad.
-But it's easy to use.
+Hello everyone!
+You have definitely used a notepad in your computer.
+For example, windows notepad.
+This one is just like that.
+But it's easy to use and made with python.
+You can open any text file or any script with it and also you can edit any file.
+It supports scripts and text documents.
+You can use it if you want a notepad other than the original one in your computer or you are bored with the original one.
+Thanks!